 Computing– We will continue our work on coding, using the Scratch 3 program.
 We will also continue on creating and editing videos.
 Computing will also be used in a cross-curricular manner too in a variety of other curriculum areas to enhance learning.
 We will be using Book Creator, Powerpoint, imovie and Keynote to present our work in other subjects in different ways.

 The children will continue to get English and maths homework every week.
 We will always set the homework on a Friday and it must be brought back into school by the following Wednesday.
 This can either be set on googleclassroom or paper copies are available.
 The children will also be bringing home their reading books every day and it is vitally important that they read every day.
 We are really working on the children’s comprehension skills so it would be great if you could ask them questions about their books every time you read with them.

 We keep track of the homework and reading on charts in the classroom that are linked to the assertive mentoring scheme that we use in school.
 In order to achieve a green mark their homework MUST be completed and handed in on WEDNESDAY.

+We will be doing P.E. on Tuesday, so the children need their kits in school on these days.
 Just a reminder that school P.E. kit comprises of a white t-shirt, black shorts and pumps and if P.E. is taking place outside and the weather is cold, the children are allowed to wear dark jogging bottoms and trainers.
 All jewellery must be removed for P.E.